Getting Started with Webhooks in Caspio

 Security

 Every outgoing webhook definition contains an autogenerated secret key.
 You can use this key to verify that a message is sent from Caspio.
-Every message is signed with a secret key.
+For default payload, every message is signed with a secret key.
+For custom payload, you need to add the secret key to use it.
 If your secret key is compromised, you can regenerate it.

 Caspio Webhook communications use HTTPS to ensure data is protected from interception, tampering, and unauthorized access.